 Overview.
 Named executive officers have the opportunity to receive equity awards under our Long-Term Equity Incentive Plan.
 The purpose of the plan is to promote our long-term growth and profitability by aligning the interests of our executive officers with the interests of our stockholders and by attracting, retaining and rewarding the best available persons for positions of responsibility.
 Our equity awards have resulted in substantial share ownership by our officers.
 Annual awards have historically been made to the named executive officers on the same date as other plan participants.
-We make equity awards to all eligible executive and non-executive recipients in the regularly scheduled February meetings of the board of directors and compensation committee at the same time we establish annual incentive award targets, approve our AOP and approve the filing of the Annual Report on Form 10-K, which includes the prior year's audited financial statements.
+We make equity awards to all eligible executive and non-executive recipients in the regularly scheduled February meetings of the board of directors and compensation committee at the same time we approve the filing of the Annual Report on Form 10-K, which includes the prior year's audited financial statements.